Table of Contents

 4. Consider the authors’ stance on ‘the right cues’ (page 517) and identify the kinds of knowledge that need to be drawn on when observing patients and collecting cues.

 In collecting cues, we review, gather, and recall information.
 Review involves current information e.g. patient’s health history, charts, results of investigation, and previously undertaken medical assessments.
-We then gather new information undertaking new tess.
+We then gather new information undertaking new tests.
 In recalling, we use knowledge of pathophysiology, pharmacology, epidemiology, therapeutics, practice of care, context of care, and ethics (Holland and Roberts 2013).

 5. What factors may impact on cue collection resulting in inappropriate judgements being made?